Cooktown, Queensland: Unveiling the Treasures of Australia’s Historic Coastal Gem

 Grassy Hill Lookout

-Grassy Hill Lookout is the perfect spot for a panoramic view that captures the essence of local beauty.
+Grassy Hill Lookout is the perfect spot for a panoramic view capturing local beauty’s essence.
 As the sun sets over the Coral Sea, the town’s historical buildings and serene landscapes come to life in an amazing display of colours.

 Lush Rainforests